-When it comes to luxury, wealth and extravagance, the Russian tsars are still in a league of their own.
-CAROLINE HURRY describes in words and pictures, Catherine’s Palace and Peterhof, about an hour from St Petersburg by car
+When it comes to luxury, wealth, and extravagance, the Russian tsars are still in a league of their own, as witnessed by Catherine’s Palace and Peterhof, about an hour from St Petersburg by car

 Like most places in St Petersburg, Catherine’s Palace takes your breath away.
 Golden domes and crosses atop the Rococo Catherine Palace twinkle like tsars overlooking ponds, pavilions, scattered marble statues, and gravel paths linking the manicured lawns and garden alleys of the surrounding park.